 Enroll in a plan through a trade organization - If you are self-employed and belong to a trade organization or other association, they may offer group dental insurance to their members.

 Purchase an individual or family dental insurance plan directly - If your employer doesn’t offer dental insurance, you can purchase individual dental insurance from a dental insurance company over the phone, through a broker, or online.
 Limited options are available on healthcare.gov or your state’s ACA marketplace.

 If you’re worried about paying a high monthly premium cost preventative care plans are the lowest cost options Guardian Direct offers that can allow you to get necessary care at an affordable rate.
-However, if you know that you’re going to need one or more major dental procedures like a root canal, oral surgery, or dentures purchasing a plan that goes beyond preventive services like the Gold plan will give you the most coverage for your dental care.
+However, if you know that you’re going to need one or more major dental procedures like a root canal, oral surgery, or dentures purchasing a plan that goes beyond preventive services like the Achiever plan will give you the most coverage for your dental care.